hashicorp/vagrant/website/docs/source/v2/provisioning/chef_solo.html.md

 **Note:** The name of the role file must be the same as the role name.
 For example the `web` role must be in the `roles_path` as web.json or web.rb.
+This is required by Chef itself, and isn't a limitation imposed by Vagrant.

 ## Data Bags